heav33n/heav33n/README.md

 ## Hi, im rV4n

-#### Im a Python programmer, learning GDScripting to make my own videogames.
-You can call me Joan (Yoan).
+#### Im a Python programmer, learning completly Python to specialize in it.
+You can call me Joan (pronounced Yoan).
 ###### **Be safe.**